Alexhb61/Matrix_Algorithms/BQP/Hidden_Shift_Hardness.md

 The hidden subgroup problem could be built off a 4 gap, and rounding to a known amount might work...

 # Reduction 2B:
-We will reduce the unambiguious positive 1-in-3 sat problem formulated as Ax = b to the hidden shift problem.
+We will reduce the unambiguious positive 1-in-3 sat problem formulated as Ax = b to the hidden unstable shift problem.
+We want to identify the stable portion of the shift.
 We define the our domain to be n cyclic groups of size at least 2n^2 ( where n is the number of variables).
-Then we define f(x) to be Ax computed over the integers concatenated with x which is rounded up to even numbers.
+Then we define f(x) to be (A(x mod 2) over integers) concatenated with x which is rounded up to even numbers.
-Then we define g(x) to be Ax-b computed over the integers concatenated with x which is rounded down to even numbers.
+Then we define g(x) to be (A(x mod 2)-b computed over the integers) concatenated with x which is rounded down to even numbers.

-## The shift is the solution
+## The shift is roughly the solution
 If f(x) = g(y) then
 1. y-x is the domain {0,1,2}^n because of the rounding effects
-2. Ay-Ax -b = 0 thus A(y-x) = b
+2. Ay'-Ax' -b = 0 thus A(y'-x') = b thus A(y-x mod 2) = b
-So, the shift y-x satisfies the problem we want to solve (especially since y-x having a 2 in it breaks the equations).
+So, the shift (y-x mod 2) satisfies the problem we want to solve.
+And the shift has 1 where the solution has a 1, and is unstable elsewhere.

 ## The shift is unique:
 If f(x) = f(y) =g(z) and x,y,z are distinct,